How to Break Through Any Revenue Plateau: The 7-Day Constraint Fix for Stuck Operators

 Pass/fail test:

 Leading indicators: Are you executing the solution as designed?
-If the solution was hire VA, is VA hired and onboarded?
-If the solution was a price increase, are new clients seeing the new pricing?
+If the solution was to hire a VA, is the VA actually hired and onboarded?
+If the solution was a price increase, are new clients consistently seeing and being offered the new pricing?

-Early outcomes: Has the solution produced any early results?
-One client at the new price?
-One hour freed by delegation?
-One lead from content?
+Early outcomes: Has the solution started to produce any tangible early results—one client at the new price, one hour actually freed up via delegation, or one lead generated from your new content system?

 Example: The operator’s solution was LinkedIn content for acquisition.
 Week 4 check: